-It’s that time of year when people are inclined to push the reset button and begin anew.
-I love the feeling of reflecting on the past year – with a focus on my accomplishments and looking ahead for 2019 with a renewed sense of purpose and taking some time to set goals for myself.
+Why talk about 10 tips for a healthy lifestyle?
+Several times a year, we are inclined to push the reset button and begin anew.
+It might be a new year, your birthday, the anniversary of a significant date (like the date or your diagnosis or the day you finished your treatment), or the start of a new school year.
+I love the feeling of reflecting on the past year – with a focus on my accomplishments and looking ahead to the next year with a renewed sense of purpose and taking some time to set goals for a healthy lifestyle for myself.

-When I look back on 2018, I am extremely proud of the fact that I completed my Cancer Risk Reduction Guide.
+When I look back the past year, I am extremely proud of the fact that I completed my Cancer Risk Reduction Guide.
 That was a major accomplishment that was years in the making.
 I’m proud that I stuck with it and created something that I think has the potential to really help people to make better choices with their health and nutrition and have a real impact on their lives.

-My suggestion would be to start with the easiest item on this list and focus on that.
-When that becomes habit, choose the next item to focus on.
+First read through the list.
+Decide which item is easiest for you to implement.
+Write a goal for yourself based on that and set yourself up for success by getting organized to make it happen, then get started!
+When that tip becomes habit, choose the next item to focus on.
 By doing this, you are creating new habits that can last you throughout the year…and beyond.

 1. Eat Mindfully.